pscedu/psc-wpdocs/aibd/conda-best-practices-use-different-dirs.md

 ### Create environments on shared locations

-Another approach for using different directories is to specify a prefix to denote where in the filesystem a Conda environment should be set.
+Another approach for using different directories is to specify a prefix to denote where in the filesystem a conda environment should be set.

 ```shell